RebelToolbox/RebelDocumentation/tutorials/shaders/your_first_shader/your_second_3d_shader.rst

 We set it to a very dark shade of blue because most of the blueness of the water will come from reflections from the sky.

-The PBR model that Godot uses relies on two main parameters: ``METALLIC`` and ``ROUGHNESS``.
+The PBR model that Rebel Engine uses relies on two main parameters: ``METALLIC`` and ``ROUGHNESS``.

 ``ROUGHNESS`` specifies how smooth/rough the surface of a material is.
 A low